leminhtuan2015/Today-I-Learn/game_engine_unity/unity_prefabs.md

 * Any edits made to a prefab asset are immediately reflected in all instances produced from it but you can also override components and settings for each instance individually.

 ### Create A Prefab
-* You can create a prefab by selecting :
+* You can create a prefab by :
-  * **Asset > Create Prefab**
+  * Selecting **Asset > Create Prefab**
-  * then dragging an object from the scene onto the "empty" prefab asset that appears
+  * Then dragging a GameObject from the scene onto the "empty" prefab asset that appears

 ### Instantiate Prefabs